 Many of you know that Beautiful is one of my favorite shows on Broadway, so when I was offered a chance to interview Anika Larsen (Cynthia Weil) I jumped on it!
-Anika and I talked about working with the amazing Jarrod Spector, her new album (which one of you can win!) and more.
+Anika and I talked about working with the amazing Jarrod Spector, her new album and more.

 Catch her in the show before she leaves for bigger and better things!
 Her last appearance in Beautiful will be April 24th.

 I have seen the show Beautiful a couple of times and I love it! can you tell me what it’s like to sing Carol king and Barry Mann and Cynthia Weil iconic songs and what’s i like working with Jarrod Spector (my broadway crush)

 Jarrod Spector is absolutely worthy of being your Broadway crush.
 He is not only wildly talented, but he is the smartest, coolest, kindest cat I’ve ever had the luck to fall in love with 8 times a week.